sakonyshev/robot-garage/README.md

 - Provides a dedicated charging space

 ## Disclaimer
 ⚠ **This is an early-stage, untested prototype.** Any modifications, builds, or implementations based on this project are done **at your own risk**.
+At the moment, the code only handles opening the door and closing it when the robot returns.
+The logic is as simple as possible, but the board's capabilities can be expanded.
+There is an additional slot for an extra sensor.
+The NodeMCU board has built-in Wi-Fi, so you can set up integration with your server or a virtual assistant such as Alice, Siri, etc.

 ## Installation & Assembly
 1. **Build the garage frame**